 Sanitation cycle: Ideal for people with allergies, this setting removes allergens and bacteria during a deep clean cycle.

-Moisture Sensor: Like the sensors in washing machines that help tell how much water to use to fill the tank, these sensors can tell how damp the clothes are and adjust the drying time.
-For example, if you have a 30-minute drying cycle, but the sensors “sense” that the clothes are dry at 20 minutes, it will stop the cycle then.
+Moisture sensor: Like the sensors in washing machines that help tell how much water to use to fill the tank, these sensors can tell how damp the clothes are and adjust the drying time.
+For example, if you have a 30-minute drying cycle, but the sensors “sense” that the clothes are dry at 20 minutes, it’ll stop the cycle then.

-Wrinkle Release or Refresh: We’ve all seen the commercial where someone is late to a night out, pops a wrinkled dress in the dryer, and sets the Wrinkle Release setting.
-Voila, five minutes later wrinkles are gone.
-That’s this cycle, but it doesn’t actually replace the need for an iron.
+Wrinkle release or refresh: We’ve all seen the commercial where someone is late to a night out, pops a wrinkled dress in the dryer, and sets the wrinkle release setting.
+Voila, five minutes later, wrinkles are gone.
+That’s this cycle, but it doesn’t always replace the need for an iron.

-Extended Tumble: While the Refresh cycle is great, what if you could reduce a number of wrinkles your clothes got in the first place?
+Extended tumble: While the refresh cycle is great, what if you could reduce the number of wrinkles your clothes got in the first place?
 This cycle will run a few more tumble cycles to help release wrinkles from clothing.

-NSF Certified: This label ensures about 99 percent of bacteria is killed during the cycle.
+NSF Certified: This label ensures about 99& of bacteria are killed during the cycle.

 Occasionally, you might be able to save money by purchasing a “set” from the same manufacturer.
-Do your research and you might find that if you bought them separately, it might end up being the same price as the “combo deal.”
+Do your research, and you might find that if you bought them separately, it might end up being the same price as the combo deal.
 No law says you need a washer and dryer from the same manufacturer.
 Mixing them up is fine.
-Just be sure that whoever services your appliances can handle both brands.
+Just be sure that the company that services your appliances can handle both brands.
 If you don’t get them at the same place, you’ll need to schedule various installation appointments, which can take more time.

 If you like shopping from the comfort of your own home, you’ll be glad to know that you can buy a washer and dryer online.
-Of course, the big box stores like Lowe’s, Home Depot, and Sears offer in-store pickup options, delivery, and installation.
+Of course, the big box stores like Lowe’s, Home Depot, and Best Buy offer in-store pickup options, delivery, and installation.
 However, installation isn’t available across the board.
-That’s one of the main differences of buying in-store versus online.
-The benefit of purchasing from a store is that they will provide installation (often for a small fee $50) and free removal of old appliances.
+That’s one of the main differences between buying in-store versus online.
+The benefit of purchasing from a store is that they will provide installation (often for a small fee or $50 to $100) and free removal of old appliances.
 They’ll also know about any additional cords you may need for installation.
-If you’re not sure what will be required, take a picture of your hookup area and bring it to the store with you.
+If you’re not sure what will be required, take a picture of your hook-up area and bring it to the store with you.

 Most appliances come with at least a one-year manufacturer’s warranty.
 Some warranties will even last up to three years.
-Stores will offer options to purchase an extended warranty.
+Stores will offer options to purchase an extended warranty at a cost.
 Don’t feel pressured to buy it that day; there’s usually a 30-day grace period.
 If you don’t buy it from the store, that doesn’t mean you’re out of luck.
 Tons of local service providers also sell warranties.

 Finally, read the customer reviews.
 You’ll be amazed at how much you can learn from someone else’s experience, especially if you see a recurring issue.
-Before getting too overwhelmed, make a list of what you absolutely must have and a budget.
-You’ll be surprised what you might find.
+Before getting too overwhelmed, make a list of what you absolutely must have from the features above, along with a budget.
+You’ll be surprised at what you might find.
 Hey, you may even discover that you like doing laundry.